 What They Found

-After screening 1514 abstracts, four randomized controlled trials enrolling 355 patients were identified.
+After screening 1514 abstracts, four randomised controlled trials enrolling 355 patients were identified.
 A single study reported significant pain reduction after 6 months for bladder pain syndrome treated with hyaluronic acid or hyperbaric oxygen, and 4% formalin reduced anorectal pain.

 What This Means for Canadian Patients